 Signs of Damage with a Pier and Beam Foundation

 There are a number of factors that can indicate a pier and beam foundation issue with your home.
-Some signs of a serious problem include:
+Some signs that foundation repair contractors look for in terms of a serious problem include:

 These are just a few of the signs that damage to a pier and beam foundation is present; however, they can tell you quite a bit about the type of repair work that is needed.